 The Graduate Certificate in Professional French Translation prepares students for careers as qualified translators in such critical industry sectors as health, law, business, media and culture.
 The program trains students seeking to develop the professional skills needed for translating from English to French and vice versa.
 Our proximity to New York City and the metropolitan area’s vibrant pool of international industries, governmental organizations and media companies, among others, offers rich opportunities for professional networking and collaboration.

-Along with the Professional French Translation (Certificate), the Graduate School also offers French, French Studies Concentration (MA), Teaching (MAT) with Certification in French, Teaching (MAT) with Dual Certification in French and Teacher of Students with Disabilities, French (Combined Bachelor’s/Master of Arts in Teaching), and French (Post-Baccalaureate Teacher Certification).
+Along with the Professional French Translation (Certificate), the Graduate School also offers French, Professional French Translation Concentration (MA), French, French Studies Concentration (MA), Teaching (MAT) with Certification in French, Teaching (MAT) with Dual Certification in French and Teacher of Students with Disabilities, French (Combined Bachelor’s/Master of Arts in Teaching), and French (Post-Baccalaureate Teacher Certification).
 Students who complete the 12-credit certificate in Professional French Translation and decide to seek a Master’s degree in French may opt to apply their earned credits to this degree.

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.